Spring Garden Revival

 Phone: (781) 925-0900

-Understanding Grub Species & Life Cycles in Hull's Glacial Till & Sandy Coastal Plains & Climate Zone 6b
+Understanding Grub Species & Life Cycles in Hull's Glacial Till & Marine Clay Soils & Climate Zone 6b

 Professional Grub Identification & Economic Threshold Assessment for Hull Properties

-Accurate diagnosis of grub infestations in Hull requires systematic assessment.
-Inspect for irregular brown patches, spongy turf, and loose sections using a pull-test.
-Excavate 1-foot square samples, 3-4 inches deep to count and identify grubs by species (raster patterns, head capsule, body shape).
-According to UMass Extension, treatment is warranted at 6-10 grubs per square foot in normal turf, or 3-5 grubs per square foot in low-cut or animal-disturbed areas.
-Differentiate grub damage from drought, fungal diseases, fertilizer burn, or salt injury.
-For complex cases, consult the UMass Extension Plant Diagnostic Lab.
-Optimal assessment occurs in late summer (August-September) and early spring (April-May), when soil conditions allow accurate sampling.
+Accurate grub identification and population assessment are critical for effective management.
+Professionals conduct visual inspections for irregular brown patches and perform pull-tests to detect loose turf.
+Systematic soil sampling—excavating 1-foot square sections to a depth of 3-4 inches—allows for grub counting and species identification using morphological features.
+According to UMass Extension, treatment is warranted when populations exceed 6-10 grubs per square foot in normal turf or 3-5 grubs per square foot in low-cut or animal-disturbed areas.
+Differentiating grub damage from drought, disease, or chemical injury is essential; complex cases may require laboratory analysis from the UMass Extension Plant Diagnostic Lab.
+Optimal assessment occurs in late summer (August-September) and early spring (April-May), with soil temperature and moisture influencing sampling accuracy.

 Hull Conservation Commission Requirements for Grub Control Near Protected Areas

 Grub control near Hull’s wetlands, vernal pools, and other protected resources is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for pesticide applications within 25-100 feet of resource areas.
-Seasonal restrictions apply during wildlife breeding (March-August for birds, March-June for vernal pools).
-Environmental safeguards include groundwater and surface water protection, low-drift nozzles, and pollinator-friendly practices.
-Erosion control and immediate revegetation are critical, especially in glacial till and clay soils.
-Advance consultation and documentation with the Conservation Commission are mandatory for treatments near sensitive areas.
+Permit applications (NOI or RDA) are required for pesticide use within 25-100 feet of resource areas.
+Seasonal restrictions protect wildlife during breeding periods—especially March-August for nesting birds and March-June for vernal pools.
+Environmental safeguards include groundwater and surface water protection, pollinator-friendly product selection, and erosion control measures.
+Immediate revegetation of disturbed areas is vital, particularly in glacial till and clay soils.
+Advance consultation and documentation with the Conservation Commission are mandatory for treatments near sensitive sites.

 Hull Conservation Commission